Backlash against efforts to force citizens to get vaccinated in Southeast Europe

 On September 15, the day new rules saying employees and users of services in nearly all sectors have to be vaccinated or show a negative test to enter indoor spaces came into effect, an estimated 8,000 people gathered on Trg Republike in Ljubljana to protest.

 What started as a peaceful demonstration erupted into violence when some of the protesters lit torches and began throwing them at the parliament building.
-The police responded with tear gas and water cannons, which forced the protestors to disperse, N1 Slovenia reported.
+The police responded with tear gas and water cannon, which forced the protesters to disperse, N1 Slovenia reported.
 The news channel also reported that fans of the two largest football clubs in the country were present at the rally.

-Parliament speaker Igor Zorcic wrote on Twitter that a dozen windows in the parliament building were broken by protestors.
+Parliament speaker Igor Zorcic wrote on Twitter that a dozen windows in the parliament building were broken by protesters.
 “I strongly condemn today's vandalism at the protest, with the attack on the National Assembly building,” Zorcic said urging protesters to protest peacefully and not to use violence in future.

 Meanwhile, the epidemiological situation in the country continues to deteriorate.